amorist/awesome/README.md

 - [gloo](https://github.com/solo-io/gloo) - An Envoy-Powered API Gateway
 - [gameboy.live](https://github.com/HFO4/gameboy.live) - 🕹️ A basic gameboy emulator with terminal "Cloud Gaming" support
 - [go-concurrent-quiz](https://github.com/smallnest/go-concurrent-quiz) - Go concurrency quizzes
-- [websocket](https://github.com/nhooyr/websocket) - A minimal and idiomatic WebSocket library for Go
+- [websocket](https://github.com/nhooyr/websocket) - Minimal and idiomatic WebSocket library for Go
 - [go-mod-outdated](https://github.com/psampaz/go-mod-outdated) - Find outdated dependencies of your Go projects. go-mod-outdated provides a table view of the go list -u -m -json all command which lists all dependencies of a Go project and their available minor and patch updates.
 It also provides a way to filter indirect dependencies and dependencies without updates.
 - [termshark](https://github.com/gcla/termshark) - A terminal UI for tshark, inspired by Wireshark
 - [jingo](https://github.com/bet365/jingo) - This package provides the ability to encode golang structs to a buffer as JSON very quickly.